National Hug a G.I. Day (March 4)

 Soldier reunited with his daughter on a sunny day

 National Hug a G.I.
-Day, observed on March 4, honors the men and women who serve in the United States military.
+Day is observed on March 4 and is meant to recognize the men and women serving in the United States military.

 When is the Holiday?